-Alongside the MTFS sits a Savings and Transformation Strategy.
+Alongside the MTFS sits a Savings and Transformation Strategy (STS).
 The purpose of the Strategy is to provide structure, focus and direction in addressing the financial challenge faced by the Council.
 In so doing, it recognises that there is no one simple solution and as a result we will need to adopt a number of ways to deliver the required savings and transformation contributions within an agreed timescale.
+The detailed itemised plan for delivery of the savings and transformation contributions is still 'work in progress' and therefore the delivery of the STS has been recorded as RED on the Strategic Risk Register in order to ensure that this is visible and highlighted as a priority for the Council.